Trump disparages E. Jean Carroll after jury finds him liable of sexual battery and defamation

 Kaitlin Collins, the CNN anchor moderating the town hall, pointed out that the former president and his team lost more than 60 lawsuits alleging that the 2020 election was fraudulent.

-Trump also equivocated on whether he wants Ukraine to win as Russia continues its assault on the sovereign nation.
+Trump also equivocated on whether he wants Ukraine to win, as Russia continues its unilateral assault on the sovereign nation.

 Asked if he wants Ukraine to win the war, Trump said, "I don't think in terms of winning and losing."
 Pressed again if he wants Ukraine or Russia to win the war, Trump said, "I want everybody to stop dying.
 They're dying, Russians and Ukrainians."